InetIntel/power-outages-scraping/src/scrapers/spain/naturgy/notes.md

 scrape.py:

-Requests records using public api.
+This code first requests records using public api.
 Stored as a list of dicts.

 Then pull the "current_outages.json" file from minio.
 This is a file that tracks currently ongoing outages.
 This is helpful for outages that span multiple scraper runs so that each outage can be treated as a single event even